Brock University Library

-Users are welcome to take photographs or short videos for their personal use or for class assignments using hand-held cameras, without formal authorization, provided that staff and other users are not photographed or inconvenienced.
+Users are welcome to take photographs or short videos for their personal use or for class assignments using hand-held cameras, without formal authorization, provided that staff and users are not photographed or inconvenienced.
 No user or staff member may be filmed or photographed without their explicit consent.

 Photographers within the building must:

 - not interfere with the study, research, privacy, or safety of users

 - not violate any other policies, rules, or regulations

 - not hinder access to exits, stairways, corridors, etc.

 - create minimal disturbance to occupants

 - minimize any re-arrangement of furniture or materials and return all to their original locations

 - remember that staff members are not to be photographed when working.